storj/docs/app/dcs/api/s3/multipart-upload/page.md

 ### Listing for multipart uploads

 During a multipart upload you can list active upload transactions or the parts that have been successfully uploaded.
-For a single list parts request, storage DCS will return information up to a maximum of 1000 parts.
+For a single list parts request, Storj will return information up to a maximum of 1000 parts.
 For objects with more than 1000 parts, multiple requests are required.
 Because of the distributed nature of Storj, you should not use the response from listing multipart uploads as input to complete in multipart upload operation.
 Be advised that part listing requests will only return completed part uploads - any active part uploads will not be returned.

 ## Multipart upload for distributed systems